-Eventually, though, we decided the ageing plastic suite had to go – we had child no. 3 on the way, and the elderly bathroom was literally disintegrating from the strain of a growing family.
+Eventually, though, the ageing plastic suite had to go – we had child no. 3 on the way, and the elderly bathroom was literally disintegrating from the strain of a growing family.
 So 14 years ago, we finally had a new bathroom suite; cheap and serviceable, we opted for a high street store that supplied and fitted in one job lot price.
 Simples.

 And we had the utterly brilliant idea of tiling the room ourselves, floor to ceiling.
 Come on, it was fool-proof.
 No more peeling walls, totally hard-wearing from the children, easy to clean… what could go wrong?

 Nothing at all – just as long as your tile-taste will still be the same in 14 years time...
 Once you’ve tiled an entire room, you will swear by all that is holy to never ever tile another wall, ever again, as long as you live.
 Get bored with the tiles you put up?
 Tough – the husband swears he’ll move house before he hammers them off the walls again.

 So; move along 14 years, and what does our bathroom look like now?
 Erm… it is a 14yr old white suite in a small room overpowered by floor-to-ceiling huge and dated tiles.
 Obviously.